ldiaz16/Network-Project/DEPLOYMENT.md

 2. **Vercel setup**
    - Create a new Vercel project and point it to this repository.
    - Set the project root to the repository root.
+   - This repo includes `vercel.json` + `.vercelignore` so Vercel deploys only the static `frontend/` output (and does not try to bundle the Python backend/data into a Serverless Function, which can hit the 250 MB limit).
    - Configure the build step so the API base is injected automatically:
      - Build command: `python3 scripts/set_frontend_api_base.py --api-base "$API_BASE_URL"`
      - Output directory: `frontend`